 Spring is one of the best times to scope out the infamous music scene in Austin.
 If you missed SXSW this year, there’s still plenty of time to visit renowned venues like Antone’s and the Continental Club before temperatures start climbing into the triple digits.
-If you find yourself in Austin later this month for the city’s annual Food and Wine Festival (April 24-26), you may want to catch a show at Stubb’s Bar-BBQ, a beloved local institution since the 1980s.
+If you find yourself in Austin in late April for the city’s annual Food and Wine Festival , you may want to catch a show at Stubb’s Bar-BBQ, a beloved local institution since the 1980s.
 After attending the festival’s events or enjoying other area attractions like the Congress Bridge bats or the shops along South Congress Avenue, there’s a good chance you’ll wind up here if you enjoy live music.

 The restaurant/music venue has entertained thousands of patrons over the years at its location on Red River Street.
 Everyone from indie rock bands like The Decemberists and Modest Mouse to legendary country artists like Willie Nelson have graced its stage.
 Meanwhile, the company’s line of popular BBQ sauces, rubs and marinades have appeared on dinner tables all across America and beyond.